Owner and Founder - Heather Desjardins

 As our online liaison, Marla connects with remote schools, educators, students and their families to provide information and to prepare them for our online tutoring services.
-She then screens the students with online assessment tools to ensure readiness for our online programming.
-She uses her organizational and creative skills in her role in administration for everything from invoicing to discovering and implementing innovative ideas and solutions.
+She uses her planning and problem-solving skills in her role as administration for everything from invoicing to discovering and implementing innovative ideas and solutions.
 She oversees all our administrative activities.

 "I love all of the little "aha" moments.
 When you see the child's face light up because they just made a connection and that is going to make everything just a little bit easier for them moving forward.
 Once you have enough little moments they can look back and see how much they have accomplished."

-Student Screener, Instructor Education Coordinator - Leigha Brigham
+Student Screener and Tutor Trainer - Leigha Brigham

 “I love seeing how quickly students gain confidence and improve their reading and spelling in a short period of time.
 It is always great to hear that students are reading more, have moved up a reading level, and have improved their writing.”

 Emily also started working at The Open Door as a Barton Reading & Spelling instructor.
 She has worked as a tutor at the college level and has completed the University of London course "Supporting Children with Difficulties in Reading and Writing'.
 She originally came from a nursing background and has a passion for helping others.